-On the 24th of January 2020, hundreds of people were grouped together in D.C to fight for what they believed in: to ban abortion.
+On January 24th, 2020, hundreds of people were grouped together in D.C to fight for what they believed in: to ban abortion.
 At Union Staton, they held up signs so high, you could barely see the bus and train signs.
-Their signs read: “Pro-Life Generation’ or ‘A person is a person, no matter how small.”
+Their signs read: 'Pro-Life Generation’ or ‘A person is a person, no matter how small.'
 Most people were wearing ‘Make American Great Again’ caps because they want to support their president who is ‘pro-life.’
 According to the statistics, there were fifty times more people at the March for Life this year than at the Pro Women’s March.

 President Donald J. Trump addressed the participants of March for Life: “All of us here understand an eternal truth: Every child is a precious and sacred gift from God.
 Together we must protect, cherish and defend the dignity and sanctity of every human life.”
 Since President Trump has been in office, he has appointed two anti-choice judges, making it harder to support that theory.

 Pro-choicers and pro-lifers have their own values, and I respect their choice to stand up for women and what is best for them.
 I will talk about how each side believes they are right and explain why there should not be any political involvement with this issue.

 Pro-lifers strongly believe that life begins at conception, and therefore that abortion violates the right to life of the fetus.
 But, to take a biological stand of view: Embryos of four weeks have no brain activity and experience no pain, which means you are not killing a human.
 If you are really pro-life, you also need to care about the homeless children and children in foster care if you are going to care about a six-week-old embryo.